shukebeta/ConfigManager.Api/README.md

-# ConfigManager Redis Proxy
+# ConfigManager.Api

-A lightweight REST API proxy for Redis configuration management.
+A lightweight REST API for Redis-based configuration management with real-time updates and project isolation.

+> Part of the [ConfigManager ecosystem](../README.md) - providing the backend API for configuration management.

 ## Features